nathanbraun/golf-shot-tracker-app/README.md

 ## What is this?

 This app helps you track shots during golf scrambles.
-Instead of just keeping score, you'll track every shot your team takes - who hit it, what type of shot, and how far it went.
+Instead of keeping score/reporting to Whatsapp, one person tracks every shot your team takes - who hit it, what type of shot, and how far it went.
 The app calculates stats, shows live leaderboards, and keeps track of skins/money owed.

 ## ✨ Key Features